DinoChiesa/Apigee-JWT-with-JWKS/README.md

 All of the supporting tools are written in nodejs.

-* [provision.js](./tools/provision.js) - imports the example proxy bundle
+* [provision.js](./tools/provision.js) - imports the example proxy bundle to
-  to  Apigee, and deploys it, creates a new keypair, and creates the product, developer, and app.
+  Apigee, and deploys it, creates a new RSA keypair and a new EC keypair, loads those keys into the KVM, and finally creates the product, developer, and app.

 * [provisionNewKeyPair.js](./tools/provisionNewKeyPair.js) - generates a new RSA
-  public/private keypair, and loads the keys into the Apigee KVM.
+  public/private keypair, and a new EC keypair (curve: P-256), and loads the keys into the Apigee KVM.
 Private keys go into an encrypted KVM, while public keys go into a non-encrypted KVM.
-  Also loads the JWKS content into the non-encrypted KVM.
+Also loads or updates the JWKS content into the non-encrypted KVM, to reference the public keys.
 This latter is used to fulfill requests to the jwks endpoint.

 * [publicKeyTool.js](./tools/publicKeyTool.js) - lists and optionally removes
   public keys from the KVM, and also optionally updates the JWKS data to reflect